Logo

 Pricing

 Zapnito is designed for corporate knowledge sharing, combining user limits with strategic account reviews.
-Customizable tiers ensure enterprise needs are met with dedicated service
+All plans are tailored to business requirements:

 Where Zapnito shines